davinerd/dhis2-tools-dab/README.md

 We also suggest to backup containers in case something goes wrong.

-A full upgrade guide has been described [in this blog post](https://medium.com/@dabsolutions).
+An upgrade guide has been described [in this blog post](https://medium.com/@dabsolutions/how-to-upgrade-to-dhis2-tools-dab-d6115acb4265).

 Here are the steps to perform the upgrade: